kvankova/code-embedder/README.md

 ...
 ```

-Once the workflow / pre-commit hook runs, the code block section will be updated in the `README` file with the content of the function `print_hello` and class `Person` from the script located at `main.py` (in case of using it as a Github Action, the changes are then pushed to the repository 🚀).
+Once code-embedder runs, the code block section will be updated in the `README` file with the content of the function `print_hello` and class `Person` from the script located at `main.py` (in case of using it as a Github Action, the changes are then pushed to the repository 🚀).

 ````md
 # README